EvgenyNerush/performance/README.markdown

 generation of random numbers were provided.
 These methods are based on 'vector' operations and require much less work of the interpreters than the previous methods.

-Haskell code was also improved, with use of `Data.Vector.Storable` and binary I/O.
+Haskell code was also improved, with use of `Data.Vector.Unboxed` and binary I/O.

 The obtained results are shown in Figure below.